 MISTAKE 10: INSUFFICIENT ROOM SIZES (+ LAYOUTS)

-It’s hard to make a blanket statement of what constitutes ‘insufficient’ room sizes.
-We all have different ideas of what size of room is important to us.
+It’s hard to make a blanket statement of what constitutes an ‘insufficient’ room size because we all have different ideas of what size is important to us.

-When determining room sizes and layouts, be sure to consider how you’ll be able to place furniture in the space as well as the flow of walking through the room.
+Here’s my recommendation … when you’re determining your future home’s room sizes and layouts, be sure to consider how you’ll be able to place furniture in the space as well as the flow of walking through the room.

 MISTAKE 11: NOT TAKING ADVANTAGE OF NATURAL LIGHT